How sales monitoring can revive your fundraiser.

-We encourage high school sponsors to check student order forms throughout their sale.
+We encourage high school sponsors to check student order forms throughout their sales.

-Students are told there will be 3 times that they'll need to show their progress.
+Students are told there will be three times that they'll need to show their progress.
 On these days, students present their order forms and money envelopes.
-The sponsor then enters the number of items sold into their tracking sheet that we provide.
+The sponsor then enters the number of items sold into our tracking sheet.

 How to Tracking Your Fundraiser

-Based on your goal, the tracker breaks your sale into 3 smaller check-in days.
-Here’s an example.
-Let’s say you've determined your students need to sell 10 items to reach your group goal.
+The tracker breaks your sale into three smaller check-in days based on your goal.
+Here's an example.
+Let's say you've determined your students need to sell ten items to reach your group goal.
 Your check-in day goals might look like this: